 Yang, S, Hai, FI, Nghiem, LD, Nguyen, LN, Roddick, F & Price, WE 2013, 'Removal of bisphenol A and diclofenac by a novel fungal membrane bioreactor operated under non-sterile conditions', INTERNATIONAL BIODETERIORATION & BIODEGRADATION, vol. 85, pp. 483-490.View/Download from: Publisher's site

-Nguyen, LN, Hai, F, Kang, J, Nghiem, LD, Price, WE, Guo, W, Ngo, H & Tung, K 2013, 'Comparison between sequential and simultaneous application of activated carbon with membrane bioreactor for trace organic contaminant removal', Bioresource Technology, vol. 130, pp. 412-417.View/Download from: UTS OPUS or Publisher's site
+Nguyen, LN, Hai, F, Kang, J, Nghiem, LD, Price, WE, Guo, W, Ngo, H & Tung, K 2013, 'Comparison between sequential and simultaneous application of activated carbon with membrane bioreactor for trace organic contaminant removal', Bioresource Technology, vol. 130, pp. 412-417.View/Download from: Publisher's site